When you’re on a weight loss diet, your food should have three key qualities:

 This stretching signals to your brain that you are full.
 Since you eat soup one spoonful at a time, you consume it slowly.
 Eating more carefully gives your stomach and brain more time to register that you are full.
 These key qualities of soup make you feel full for a longer period of time.

 Secondly, soup contains water and therefore has low calories per gram.

 A typical bowl of clear soup contains 130-150 calories, or approximately 10 – 12 calories per teaspoon.
 This calorie amount can increase for soups with more cream or butter, so clear, broth-based soups are a better option.

 Foods that are low-calorie and high-nutrient are helpful to your weight loss diet.
 These foods allow you to reduce weight without developing a nutrient deficiency.
 Soup is usually rich in other nutrients, especially if it includes nutrient-rich vegetables.

-- Add a soup to a light lunch to help you get through the afternoon with a tasty, low-calorie, nutrient-rich option.
+Adding soup to a light lunch can help you get through the afternoon with a tasty, low-calorie, nutrient-rich option.

 Instead of starting a meal with soup, switch to a soup halfway through.
 After you finish your soup, you can resume your meal.
 You may not even feel like finishing your meal afterwards!